Digital Accessibility Plan

 TECHNOLOGY

 Virtual Support Center –NCVPS currently uses OS Ticket as our Virtual Support Center management platform.
 OS Ticket is a help desk ticketing system designed to manage customer queries in one central location.
-It can track and report client requests and save time by automating some repetitive work.
-OS Ticket is locally hosted and currently does not have a VPAT to demonstrate WCAG conformance.
+It can track and report on client requests and save time by automating repetitive tasks.
+The OS Ticket is locally hosted and currently lacks a VPAT to demonstrate WCAG conformance.
 NCVPS is working to procure a third-party vendor to assist with compliance with our Digital Accessibility Plan.

 Technology Tools Voluntary Product Accessibility Templates (VPATs):